akadev1/electron/docs/api/cookies.md

   * `secure` boolean (optional) - Filters cookies by their Secure property.
   * `session` boolean (optional) - Filters out session or persistent cookies.
   * `httpOnly` boolean (optional) - Filters cookies by httpOnly.
+  * `secureUpdate` boolean (optional) - Filters cookies by their Secure Update property.

 Returns `Promise<Cookie[]>` - A promise which resolves an array of cookie objects.